eastgenomics/eggd_conductor/README.md

 The app is built to rely on 2 config files, a high level one that maps sample naming to assay config, and an assay specific config file that specifies all aspects of calling the required workflows and applets.

 The assay config file for the conductor app is designed to be written as a JSON file, with each workflow or apps defined as an executable.
 For each workflow/app, there are several required and optional keys to add, with a required structure.
-An example empty template and populated config file may be found here.
+An example empty template and populated config file may be found [here](example/config_template.json).

 As the config file is a JSON, several fields may be added to enhance readability that will not be parsed when running, such as the name, details and GitHub URL for each executable.

 <b>Required keys in the highest level of the config include</b>:

-- `demultiplex` (boolean): if to run bcl2fastq to generate fastqs
+- `demultiplex` (boolean): if true, run bcl2fastq to generate fastqs
 - `users` (dict): DNAnexus users to add to output project and access level to be granted
-- `executables` (dict): each key should be the workflow or app id, with it's value being a dictionary
+- `executables` (dict): each key should be the workflow or app id, with it's value being a dictionary (see below for example)

 Example highest level of config:
 ```{